iwarra/habit-tracker/client/readMe.md

    - should a user be able to edit and delete habits here
    - should it display only the habits for that day

+Left in Calendar:
+* Click a date and get all habits for the day